HigherState/jameson/README.md

 Jameson can deserialize into case classes and nested case classes.
 It is fully designed to support custom extension.

 Jameson parse returns a scalaz.validation object.
-It current stops parsing on the first failure.
+It will attempt to collect failures where ever possible.

 Jameson's DSL supports validation on any nested value as well as conditional deserialization and validation depending on key value matches.
 Jameson also supports key substitution.